Folium Systems

 An operating model that defines support classes, incident routing, rollback, degraded mode, and post-incident improvement.

-Support runbook, severity ladder, rollback notes, communication plan, and improvement backlog.
+Support guide, severity ladder, rollback notes, communication plan, and improvement backlog.

 Review question